PaulWieland/homebridge-globalcache-gc100/README.md

   1. `success_message` is the data that the GC100 should send back to this plugin if the command is received and understood by the GC100.
   2. There is an issue specifying control characters such as `\x03` in the homebridge config.json file.
 I had to implement a workaround where `\x03` is written as `::x03` in the config file and the replaced in the plugin before sending to the GC100.
 See https://github.com/nfarina/homebridge/issues/441
   3. There is a unique port for each RS232 device, but only one port for all IR devices - that's why the port # is specified separately.
+  4. Siri responds to the "Name" you specify for each device.

 ```javascript
 "platforms": [